kopia/kopia/site/content/docs/Repository Server/_index.md

 ---
 title: "Repository Server"
 linkTitle: "Repository Server"
-toc_hide: true
+weight: 30
 ---

 By default, every user of Kopia repository directly connects to an underlying storage using read-write access.
-If the users who share repository don't completely trust each other, some malicious actors can delete repository data structures causing data loss for others.
+If the users who share the repository do not entirely trust each other, some malicious actors can delete repository data structures, causing data loss for others.

-Repository Server allows an instance of kopia to proxy access to the underlying storage and has Kopia clients proxy all access through it, only requiring username and password to talk to server without any knowledge of repository storage credentials.
+Repository Server allows an instance of Kopia to proxy access to the underlying storage and has Kopia clients proxy all access through it, only requiring a username and password to talk to the server without any knowledge of repository storage credentials.

 In repository server mode, each user is limited to seeing their own snapshots and policy manifest without being able to access those from another user account.

 >NOTE: Only snapshot and policy manifests are access-controlled, not the underlying contents.
-If two users shared the same file, it will be backed using exactly the same content IDs.
-The consequence of this is that if a third user can guess the content ID of files in the repository, they will be able to access the files.
-Because content IDs are one-way salted hashes of contents, in principle it should be impossible to guess content ID without possessing original content.
+If two users share the same file, it will be backed using identical content IDs.
+The consequence is that if a third user can guess the content ID of files in the repository, they can access the files.
+Because content IDs are one-way salted hashes of contents, it should be impossible to guess content ID without possessing original content.

 ## Starting Repository Server

-Repository Server should be started on a dedicated server in LAN, such that all clients can directly connect to it.
+Before starting the repository server, we must first [create and configure a repository](../repositories/#repositories).
+Finally, we must create a list of usernames and passwords that will be allowed to access it.

-Before we can start repository server, we must first create a list of usernames and passwords that will be allowed access.
+A repository server should be started on a dedicated LAN server so all clients can connect directly.

 ## Configuring Allowed Users